 The formation of the group comes in response to a request last August from Boulder City Council members.
 Council members asked City Manager Jane Brautigam to appoint a diverse working group of community members to solicit broad community input and develop recommendations on the city’s prairie dog management efforts.

-The working group includes 12 City of Boulder resident and non-resident members, representing broad interests and community perspectives.
 Meetings will be open to the public with a portion of the meeting reserved for public comment.
 Meetings are scheduled from 5:30-8:30 pm on Feb.
 13, March 6, March 20, April 10, April 24 and May 8, and will be held at the OSMP Administration Building, 66 S. Cherryvale Rd.
 Meeting information is available below.

 Prairie Dog Working Group Members